jalinmayberry/Home-SOC-Lab/PART 2.md

    Note: You might not see syslog data from the Raspberry Pi, as they are not very active, with minimal daemons or containers running.
 However, you should start seeing some Windows Events at the least (my logs are modified via a pack, so they will appear in raw JSON format).

 6. **Generate Test Logs:**
-   You can initiate `logger test` commands via shell access to populate some test logs for viewing in Splunk from your `home_soc_syslog` index.
+   You can execute `logger test` commands through the terminal on the Raspberry Pi we set up for Syslog to generate some test logs for viewing in Splunk from your `home_soc_syslog` index.

 ### Conclusion